From the Scholastic Website:

 - 5 QUESTIONS with Bruce Coville, author of “Hatched”

-When we asked our authors what they were or might have been voted in HS, Bruce answered I was a not very good athlete but a pretty serious student.
-Also a major comic book geek.
+When we asked our authors what they were or might have been voted in HS, Bruce answered most likely to succeed.

 Other Fun Facts

 - My favorite film is "Singin' in the Rain"

 - I am a total musical theater fan boy